Nervous about flying? Delta Airlines gives travelers extra year to use eCredits - NewsBreak

 Effective Jan.
 12, 2022, customers with eCredits on their accounts will have an extra year of flexibility to rebook flights, according to Delta.

-“We want to ensure our customers enjoy peace of mind when booking or rebooking their Delta trips this year,” said Allison Ausband, Chief Customer Experience Officer.Child tax credit and tax payments: Why you may have been overpaid
+“We want to ensure our customers enjoy peace of mind when booking or rebooking their Delta trips this year,” said Allison Ausband, Chief Customer Experience Officer.Southwest Airlines flight cancellations woes continue

 Travelers will be able to rebook with e-credits through2023 for travel anytime through 2024, Delta said.